kgisl/makesite/content/blog/2020-10-27-final-questions.md

 console.log(res);
 console.log(err.length, err);
 ```
-And the 280+ questions are available in one big blob:
+And the 280+ questions are available below:

 2. Can we program a computer to find a 10,000-bit string that encodes more actionable wisdom than any human has ever expressed?
   3. Are complex biological neural systems fundamentally unpredictable?
   4. Are the simplest bits of information in the brain stored at the level of the neuron?
   5. How can we put rational prices on human lives without becoming inhuman?
   6. How will we build the tools to maintain the software in long-lived online devices that can kill us?